Cătălina Ponor: 2015–2017

-Following her competition at the 2017 Mexico Open in Mexico City, Mexico, where she won a silver medal in the 3-event all-around, Ponor announced her official retirement from competitive gymnastics for the third time.
+In October Ponor competed at the 2017 World Championships in Montreal.
+During the qualification round she finished twenty-sixth on balance beam and fourteenth on floor exercise, qualifying to neither event final.
+She ended the year competing at the 2017 Mexico Open where she won a silver medal in the 3-event all-around.
+Afterwards Ponor announced her official retirement from competitive gymnastics for the third time.

 Personal life

 Ponor was in a relationship with Puerto Rican gymnast Tommy Ramos from 2012 until 2016.
-As of June 18, 2022, she is married to Romanian actor and director Bogdan Jianu.
+As of 18 June 2022, she is married to Romanian actor and director Bogdan Jianu.
 On her 35th birthday, Ponor revealed on Instagram, that she and Jianu were expecting their first child together.
-On December 29, 2022, Ponor gave birth to a baby boy.
+On 29 December 2022, Ponor gave birth to a baby boy.
 She announced the Romanian jury points in the final of Eurovision Song Contest 2021.